 MSPB's other information contains a wide range of information, some of which is not directly related to the financial statements.
 This information is presented for purposes of additional analysis and is not a required part of the financial statements or the RSI.
 Management is responsible for the other information included in MSPB's AFR.
-The other information comprises a detailed statement of management assurances and other information as applicable but does not include the financial statements and our auditor's report thereon.
+The other information comprises the following sections: a detailed statement of management assurances and other information that is applicable in the annual report.
+Other information does not include the financial statements and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.